florianmg/tiny-starter/README.md

 1. Go to left menu `Create > Cloud Firestore > Create database`.
 Select a region and start in test mode.
 You can updates security rules later.

+#### Configure Firestore Admin SDK

+1. Generate a new private key by going to `Project parameters > Service Account > Generate new private key` (always keep secret)
+2. Report values in your `.env.local` file.

 ### Configure Stripe

 To configure Stripe, follow these steps: